EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

   The image only works with an ARM64 architecture.

-This AMI **contains exactly the same software and configuration that the Raspberry Pi 4** one so the instructions are the same for both except the installation process (Flashing the MicroSD for the Raspberry and launching the AMI from the AWS console).
+This AMI **contains exactly the same software and configuration that the Raspberry Pi 4** one so the instructions are the same for both except from the installation process (Flashing the MicroSD for the Raspberry and launching the AMI from the AWS console).

 .. tip::

-  As these images are intended for testing, we recommend picking up an **AWS spot instance** because prices are up to 90% lower than the On-Demand one.
+  As these images are intended for testing, we recommend picking up an **AWS spot instance** as prices are up to 90% lower than the On-Demand one.
 See more info here:

   `AWS spot instances`_